-A. Protecting Or Obtaining Trade Secrets During Discovery In Texas State Court
+A. Protecting Or Obtaining Trade Secrets During Discovery In Texas State Court measure as the interests of the holder of the privilege and of the parties and the furtherance of justice may require.

 Rule 507 of the Texas Rules of Evidence provides for the protection of trade secrets: